haitiansintech/HaitiCityPortal/README.md

 ## Getting started

-1. Copy the environment template and fill in your Supabase credentials:
+1. Copy the environment template and configure your database and auth credentials:

    ```bash
    cp .env.local.example .env.local